SilkRose/Pony/src/stories/saddle-bagged/01-boing.md

 Boing.

-I hear the purple one say, “Alright girls...” and see the white one, orange one, and the pink one.
+I hear the purple one say, “Alright girls...” and see the white one, the orange one, and the pink one.
 The pink one has a balloon and lets it go, it flew around as it depleted. *Why does the pink one have a balloon?
 What was she planning on doing with it?*

 Boing.